dfinity/portal/docs/developer-docs/setup/deploy-mainnet.md

 Dapps for the Internet Computer start as **projects**.
 You create projects using the `dfx` parent command and its subcommands.

 For this guide, we’ll start with the default sample dapp to illustrate creating a dapp using the starter files in a project.
 When you create a new project, the `dfx` command-line interface adds a default project directory structure to your workspace.
-We cover the template files that make up a project directory in the [Explore the default project](/developer-docs/backend/motoko/explore-templates.md) guide.
+We cover the template files that make up a project directory in the [explore the default project](/docs/developer-docs/backend/motoko/explore-templates.md) guide.

 To create a new project for your first dapp: